roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 The meta breaker.
 [Hullbreaker Horror](https://scryfall.com/card/clb/724/hullbreaker-horror) used to be present as a 2 mana threat that would flip the battlefield upside down and start breaking unsuspecting faces.
 Despite not having that much presence lately, it sometimes still shows as a 1-2 off in the flex slot, or as a sideboard card.
-If the Pioneer meta ever starts becoming focused on the battlefield again, expect to see it popping up.
+If the Pioneer meta ever starts becoming focused on the battlefield again, expect to see it pop up.

 ### Flex Slots
 #### Spell Pierce